 Digital image colour display is based entirely on the tristimulus colour theory.
-A colour monitor, like a colour TV, is composed of three precisely registered colour guns, namely red, green and blue.
+A colour monitor, like a colour TV, is composed of three precisely registered colour guns, red, green and blue.
 In the red gun, pixels of an image are displayed in reds of different intensity (i.e. dark red, light red, etc.) depending on their DNs.
 The same is true of the green and blue guns.
-Thus if the red, green and blue bands of a multi-spectral image are displayed in red, green and blue simultaneously, a colour image is generated (Figure 1.3) in which the colour of a pixel is decided by the DNs of red, green and blue

-Figure 1.2 The relation of the primary colours to their complementary colours bands (r, g, b).
-For instance, if a pixel has red and green DNs of 255 and blue DN of 0, it will appears in pure yellow on display.
-This kind colour display system is called an additive RGB colour composite system.
-In this system, different colours are generated by additive combinations of Red, Green and Blue components.
+Thus if the red, green and blue bands of a multi-spectral image are displayed in red, green and blue simultaneously, a colour image is generated (Fig. 1.3) in which the colour of a pixel is decided by the DNs of red, green and blue bands (r, g, b).
+For instance, if a pixel has red and green DNs of 255 and blue DN of 0, it will appear in pure yellow on display.
+This kind of colour display system is called an Additive RGB Colour Composite System.
+In this system, different colours are generated by additive combinations of red, green and blue components.